 Broken cables on a garage door assembly can be extremely dangerous.
 Extension springs allow tension for when the door is raised or lowered, then the cables that match with each tension spring must bring up or down the door.
 If the springs snap, then the cables are responsible for preventing the door slamming and causing tremendous damage.
 Also, anything in its path will be crushed severely by the door.
 Cables do not last long after the springs snap, so if the extension springs fail, close the door and do not open until the springs are replaced.

 3. The Door Track Is Not Aligned Properly

-The operating systems activate the garage door, however, if the door is misaligned along the doorway and ceiling, then it can slow the movement of the door.
+The operating systems activate the garage door, however, if the door is misaligned along with the doorway and ceiling, then it can slow the movement of the door.
 The problem will only become worse if left unattended to overtime.
 If there is a bend or point along one side, it can pull on the door and put pressure on the other side which can cause further stress on the door.

 4. Garage Door Reverses Before Closing Fully

 Garage doors have a certain screw that controls and adjusts the closing force.
-The closing force is the pressure which a door can descend before switching off by the motor.
+The closing force is the pressure in which a door can descend before switching off by the motor.
 If a garage door is reversing back before it hits the floor, that is because the closing force setting needs to be adjusted.